eric-sclafani/ml_practice/README.md

 # **Layout**

 Each notebook contains a mixture of notes, visualizations, and code samples for walking you through a machine learning project.
-Alongside my code samples, in each notebook starting with `03_Data_analysis_and_visualization.ipynb`, there will be exercises in which you will apply what you've learned to the [Iris](https://archive.ics.uci.edu/ml/datasets/iris) dataset, one of the most well-known datasets in the world.

 The point of this is to build up experience through experimentation and to learn the python machine learning tools first hand.
 The Iris dataset is often described as the "Hello, World!" of data-related endeavors since it contains good quantitative and qualitative examples, as well as statistical correlations between features (you'll learn what these terms mean later!).